 Islamabad to Kel

-You can do your departure at any time of day or night in your vehicle.
-It will take around 11 hours to get to Kel if you can drive straight.
-The total distance is approximately 320 kilometers.
-You may travel from Islamabad to Abbottabad, Garhi Habibullah, Muzaffarabad, Athmuqam, Karen, or Sharda via the route of Islamabad-Murree-Muzaffarabad-Athmuqam-Karen-Sharda.
-There is no significant difference between the times spent on both ways; however, be sure to check the road conditions before going.
+The times spent on both ways are similar; however, check the road conditions before going.
 Following the completion of Muzaffarabad, there may be road works or landslides in the region.
-Any automobile will suffice if you can drive slowly when you see a rise ahead with a fracture in the asphalt or water flow.
-If you’re not a fan of waiting, consider parking your vehicle in Karen or Sharda and hiring a local taxi.
+Any automobile will suffice if you can drive slowly when you see a rise ahead with an asphalt or water flow fracture.
+If you prefer to avoid waiting, consider parking your vehicle in Karen or Sharda and hiring a local taxi.

 There is no cell phone coverage after Muzaffarabad for approximately 100 kilometers.
 Therefore, PCOs may be utilized anywhere between Kel and the Pakistan-Afghanistan border.

-After Muzaffarabad, you’ll have a lot more options for food and lodging than before.
-Choices may be limited, however.
-You can get petrol from local merchants from Karen, which is relatively safe to use.
-During your journey, you will come across breathtaking beauty.
 There are meadows, rushing water streams, rustic homes made of wood, and lovely villages.
 You might stay the night at Sharda, an hour and 20 minutes from Kel.
 We stayed at a hotel that charged us Rs.
 1000 (US 10) per room, which was very clean.
-The weather will be chilly at night, so make sure to bring your warm clothes with you.
+The weather will be chilly at night, so bring your warm clothes.

 Kel to Shonter: